Universal-Basic-Compute/serenissima/backend/docs/ais.md

 #### Economic Impact:

 The AI lease adjustment system:
-- Creates a more dynamic and responsive real estate market
+- Creates a more dynamic and responsive real estate contract
 - Allows AI landowners to optimize their income from leases
-- Provides market signals about the value of different locations
+- Provides contract signals about the value of different locations
 - Encourages strategic building placement by players
-- Simulates the economic negotiations that would occur in a real market
+- Simulates the economic negotiations that would occur in a real contract

 ### Rent Adjustments